META-4

 META-4 is a fictional campaign setting for the roleplaying game Mutants & Masterminds.
-It was created by Super Unicorn members Erik Mona, Kyle Hunter, and Sean Glenn, who were the contracted design studio for the M&M 1st edition line.
+It was created by Super Unicorn members Erik Mona, Kyle Hunter, and Sean Glenn who were contracted for design studio for the M&M 1st edition line.
 The setting was initially created to give the character backgrounds in the Mutants and Masterminds 1st edition core book more life.
 It was further detailed with a full history in Crooks!

 Inhabitants

 The META-4 Agency

 META-4 is a government agency much like the CIA, whose task is to oversee superhuman activities.
 The agency consists of both human and superhuman operatives.
 They are also broken into four branches, each with its own color uniform.
 The agency is currently run by director Talia Thorne.

 The Reserve

 The current superhuman program run by META-4.
 The team acts as both a training ground for new recruits, as well as a force against superhuman threats.
 The team is known as the Reserve as they are generally utilized for larger threats; ordinary criminal activity is handled by local law enforcement and other non-affiliated superhumans.